oracle/oci-ansible-modules/docs/modules/oci_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The hostname for the VNIC&#x27;s primary private IP.
 Used for DNS.
 The value is the hostname portion of the primary private IP&#x27;s fully qualified domain name (FQDN) (for example, bminstance-1 in FQDN bminstance-1.subnet123.vcn1.oraclevcn.com).
-Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.</div>
+Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
+Note this field will be used on initial create but will not be considered when determining whether to match an existing resource or create a new one.</div>
                                                         </td>
             </tr>
                                 <tr>